DHHR reports more than 3.6 million Covid-19 tests have been completed

 Randolph County

-8 a.m. to 2 p.m., parking lot across from Randolph-Elkins Health Department, 32 Randolph Ave., Elkins
+8:00 AM – 2:00 PM, Parking Lot across from Randolph-Elkins Health Department, 32 Randolph Avenue, Elkins, WV

 Taylor County

-10 a.m. to noon, Grafton-Taylor County Health Department, 718 W. Main St. (parking lot at Operations Trailer), Grafton
+2:00 PM – 4:00 PM, Grafton-Taylor County Health Department, 718 West Main Street (parking lot at Operations Trailer), Grafton, WV